Hannah-Sloan/DolmenwoodCharacterCreator/README.md

 - See each Kindred's 'favorability' with your class.
 See which Kindreds (if any) are restricted from playing your class.

 ## Why?

-This is a tool to help make characters in the table top roleplaying game, [Dolmenwood](https://necroticgnome.com/collections/dolmenwood).

 Personally, I found character creation to have one issue.
 Each Kindred has class preferences, and each Class has Prime Abilities (or "Ability preferences").
 When creating characters in the prescribed order: